FateMeetsLuck/dmildew/README.md

 The examples folder contains example scripts.
 It should look familiar to anyone who knows JavaScript.
 However, Mildew is not a full feature JavaScript implementation.

+This project is in its early stages so you should probably use the ~main version to get the latest bug fixes.
+The release tags are only so that it is usable in dub.

 ## Binding

 See mildew/stdlib files for how to bind functions.
 Classes can be bound by wrapping the object inside a ScriptObject when constructing the new ScriptObject and retrieved from the ScriptObject.
-Methods can be written as free functions stored inside the bound constructor's prototype object.
+Methods can be written as free functions or delegates stored inside the bound constructor's prototype object.
 In the future, there might be a more trivial way to bind using D metaprogramming.

 Binding structs can only be done by wrapping the struct inside a class and storing the class object in a ScriptObject.